Make sure to also check out our saltwater reel buyer guide.

 Whenever you are picking out a spinning reel, you want to make sure you choose a unit that has the features and characteristics you need to fish successfully.
 Some of the most important considerations include:

-Spinning reels are simple devices and most consist of only eight basic external parts and a number of internal components that allow it to function.
+Open face reels are simple devices and most consist of only eight basic external parts and a number of internal components that allow it to function.

 The spool holds the fishing line.
 The spool of spinning reels is fixed and does not rotate when the line is collected.
 However, it does turn backward when line tension exceeds the drag setting, allowing the line to unwind.